Bernard-A/IoTRoam-Tutorial/End-Device.md

 </p>

 ## Footnotes
-[^first]: The example to install screen is for Fedora.
+[1] The example to install screen is for Fedora.
 You install ‘screen’ if you don’t have according to your Linux distro requirements

 [Multitech mDoT]: https://www.multitech.com/brands/multiconnect-mdot
 [Micro Developer Kit]: https://www.multitech.com/brands/micro-mdot-devkit